9 Things That Causes Water Pollution And Its Possible Solution

 Plastics are one of the most common materials that can easily get washed away by the waves.

-Today, plastic is used in almost any manufactured object, from the clothes we wear, home items, and automobile parts.
-It is lightweight, and it floats easily.
-However, plastics are non-biodegradable, and they can affect the survival of marine life for a very long time.
+Today, plastic is used in almost every manufactured object, from clothes to home items and automobile parts.
+It is lightweight and floats easily.
+However, plastic is not biodegradable, and it can affect the survival of marine life for a very long time.

-Some people may say that plastics are not as poisonous as other chemicals, but they also present danger to the fishes, seabirds, and other marine animals.
+Some may argue that plastics are not as poisonous as other chemicals but threaten fish, seabirds, and other marine animals.

 For example, plastic fishing lines and other waste materials can choke and strangle a fish.
-Also, about half of the population of the world’s seabirds have eaten plastic, and experts have found residues on their stomachs.
+Also, about half of the world’s seabird population has eaten plastic, and experts have found residues in their stomachs.

 Introduction of Alien Species in the Marine Environment